lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 > Emmett, what's wrong?

-_Sanya stretches and manages to snap Emmett's sweatpants more._
+_Sanya stretches and manages to rip Emmett's sweatpants more._

 > Oh crap, I need some pants.

 **Deyner** _(23-Sep-18 04:50 PM)_

-_Frost starts spreading up Deyner's arm as he waits._
+_Frost starts spreading up Deyner's arms as he waits._

 **Zander** _(23-Sep-18 04:50 PM)_

-> I'm taking a shower.
+> I'm taking a shower...

 **PlasmaPerson** _(23-Sep-18 04:50 PM)_

-_He accepts the handshake._
+_Chomsky accepts the handshake from Deyner._

-> Chomsky.
+> Name's Chomsky.
 A pleasure to meet you.

 **Zander** _(23-Sep-18 04:50 PM)_

 > See you all later.

+_Emmett storms out the area, envious._

 **Jelsafan0** _(23-Sep-18 04:50 PM)_

-> I have some old shorts if you want.
+> I have some old shorts if you want...

-_Iris snaps her head around towards where Emmett is going._
+_Iris watches as Emmett leaves them._

 > Oh- bye Emmett!

-**Zander** _(23-Sep-18 04:50 PM)_

-> Emmett storms out the area.

 **Brakia** _(23-Sep-18 04:50 PM)_

-> Thank you.
+> Thank you...

+_Sanya scoffs at Emmett's behavior._

 **RPretribution** _(23-Sep-18 04:50 PM)_

+_Garrick appears behind Chomsky and flips himself over Chomsky's head wearing Groucho Marx glasses._

 > Psst...
 Chonko.
 This guy seems a little cuckoo, if you ask me.

 **PlasmaPerson** _(23-Sep-18 04:50 PM)_

+> Oh...

+_Chomsky watches Deyner's icy predicament, unsure of what is going on._

-> Oh.
-Ice.
+> Ice.

+_Chomsky slaps Garrick's glasses off._

 **Deyner** _(23-Sep-18 04:51 PM)_

 > Hot hot!!

+_Deyner holds his arms, attempting to keep himself away from Chomsky._

-Sorry I'm a bit sensitive to heat cause of being half snow elf.
+> Sorry I'm a bit sensitive to heat cause', you know.
+Being half snow elf and all.

+_Deyner eyeballs Chomsky's weapon of choice._

-> Yo, wicked flame thrower!
+> Yo, wicked flamethrower though!

 **RPretribution** _(23-Sep-18 04:51 PM)_